Julius Caesar

 And you as well, Brutus?
 Then Caesar dies.

-The line — half Latin, half English, half question, half resignation — is the play's most concentrated piece of stage writing.
-Plutarch reports that the historical Caesar said nothing when he saw Brutus among the conspirators; the Latin phrase was already proverbial in Elizabethan dramatic tradition before Shakespeare used it.
-What Shakespeare adds is the second clause: "Then fall, Caesar."
-The recognition of Brutus's betrayal is not just a personal devastation; it is the moment Caesar gives himself permission to die.
-The man who has spent the play insisting on his own immovability accepts death the moment he sees that the friend he most trusted has joined the men trying to kill him.
-After the assassination, Caesar's body remains on stage for the entire funeral oration, and his presence does not end with his life.
-He returns as a ghost in 4.3 — "thy evil spirit," he tells Brutus — and the second half of the play, despite his physical absence, is in considerable part the working-out of his revenge.
-Cassius, dying at Philippi, names this directly: "Caesar, thou art revenged, even with the sword that killed thee."
-The man dies at the end of Act 3; the spirit does not.
+Half Latin, half English, half question, half surrender – it is the most concentrated piece of stage-writing in the play.
+The historical Caesar, in Plutarch, says nothing when he sees Brutus among his killers; the Latin tag was already a stage cliché before Shakespeare used it.
+What Shakespeare adds is the second half: "Then fall, Caesar."
+Seeing Brutus is not just a personal blow; it is the moment Caesar gives himself leave to die.
+The man who has insisted all play that he cannot be moved accepts death the instant he sees that the friend he trusted most has joined the rest.
+And death does not end him.
+He comes back as a ghost in A4S3 – "thy evil spirit," he tells Brutus – and the second half of the play, for all his physical absence, is largely the working-out of his revenge.
+The dying Cassius says it outright at Philippi: "Caesar, thou art revenged, even with the sword that killed thee."
+The man dies in Act 3; the spirit does not.

 "We do not much admire the representation here given of Julius Caesar, nor do we think it answers to the portrait given of him in his Commentaries.
 He makes several vapouring and rather pedantic speeches, and does nothing.
 Indeed, he has nothing to do."